SciAgentGym: Benchmarking Multi-Step Scientific Tool-use in LLM Agents: SciAgentGym

 The environment is underpinned by three core design principles: \textbf{\textit{Type Safety}}, where each tool specifies typed input/output signatures to enable automatic validation; \textbf{\textit{Reproducibility}}, ensuring all executions are recorded as structured traces with fixed random seeds; and \textbf{\textit{Extensibility}}, which organizes tools by domain via standardized protocols, enabling registration of domain custom tools.

 \textbf{Environment Architecture.} SciAgentGym provides an interactive environment formalized as $\mathcal{E} = (\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{O})$ instantiated through four components: Toolkit, Filesystem, Databases, and Python Interpreter.
 The \textbf{\textit{action space}} $\mathcal{A}$ comprises 1,780 domain-specific scientific tools, along with two infrastructure primitives: \texttt{execute\_code} for Python computation and \texttt{query\_database} for knowledge retrieval.
-The \textbf{\textit{state}} $\mathcal{S}$ is maintained by a filesystem with read-only permissions, storing problem context, intermediate artifacts, and execution history.
+The \textbf{\textit{state}} $\mathcal{S}$ is maintained by a sandboxed filesystem, where problem assets are read-only while a writable working directory stores intermediate artifacts and execution history.
 The \textbf{\textit{transition function}} $\mathcal{T}$ executes the selected action and updates the environment state.
 The \textbf{\textit{observation}} $\mathcal{O}$ returns fine-grained feedback from tool execution and Python interpreter, including execution status, typed outputs, and error diagnostics.
 Each task runs in an isolated instance with its own registered tools and filesystem, ensuring reproducibility and avoiding cross-task contamination.

 \paragraph{Tool Design.} The environment comprises $|\mathcal{D}|$ scientific domains, each containing a disjoint tool set $\mathcal{V}_d$.
 Each tool $v \in \mathcal{V}_d$ has a signature:

 \begin{sloppypar} where $\alpha_i^v$ and $\beta_j^v$ are drawn from a scientific type system that encompasses primitive types (\allowbreak\texttt{Float}, \allowbreak\texttt{Int}), structured types (\allowbreak\texttt{Vector3D}, \allowbreak\texttt{Matrix}), and domain-specific types (\allowbreak\texttt{SMILES}, \allowbreak\texttt{Protein Structure}). \end{sloppypar}